• Ingredient Glossary & Guides

 July 25, 2021 · Leave a Comment

 If you are planning to undergo trigger point needling just because a friend told you it was effective, think twice.
 This invasive treatment is not as easy as it sounds.
-That’s why before undertaking it, like any other medical treatment, you must fully understand the process and it must be done with your doctor’s recommendation.
+That’s why before undertaking it, like any other medical treatment, you must fully understand the process and it must be done only with your doctor’s recommendation.

 For you to understand the process of pricking your body with dry needles, you must understand, first, the trigger points.